web-stuff-98/go-social-media/README.md

 ### Stuff

-- Group & private video chat using simple-peer
+- Group & private video chat using simple-peer (where most of the bugs are)
 - Nested comments
 - Types & models for socket events
 - Context API & Reducers